Some tools that are in use, are summarized here:

 The 20-item instrument uses a weighted system to score yes/no responses to risk factors associated with intimate partner homicide.
 Some of the risk factors include past death threats, partner’s employment status, and partner’s access to a gun.

 The tool is currently available in English, Spanish, Canadian French and Brazilian Portuguese: https://www.dangerassessment.org/DATools.aspx

 A short four-item version called the Lethality Assessment has been developed for use by law enforcement officials responding to domestic violence calls.
 Women at high risk are then referred to advocates who have been trained in the Danger Assessment.

 Domestic Violence Risk Appraisal Guide (DVRAG)

-The Domestic Violence Risk Appraisal Guide (DVRAG) contains the same items as the Ontario Domestic Assault Risk Assessment (ODARA), but also incorporates Psychopathy Checklist-Revised (PCL-R) findings.
-The DVRAG is a 14-item actuarial tool which assesses the probability of IPV perpetrated by males against a female partner (Rice, Harris and Hilton, 2010) and how his risk compares with that of other abusers.
+The Domestic Violence Risk Appraisal Guide (DVRAG) contains the same items as the Ontario Domestic Assault Risk Assessment (ODARA), but also incorporates psychopathy checklist-revised (PCL-R) findings.
+The DVRAG is a 14-item actuarial tool which assesses the probability of Intimate Partner Violence perpetrated by males against a female partner (Rice, Harris and Hilton, 2010), and how this risk compares with that of other abusers.
 These tools may also predict the speed and number of recidivistic offenses and the severity of injuries caused.
 The general scoring criteria include the instructions for scoring and interpreting the ODARA in any setting.
 DVRAG is intended for use by forensic clinicians and criminal justice officials who can access in-depth information.

 DASH Risk Assessment